doguilmak/Predict-Breast-Cancer-Class/README.md

 ## Analysis

-You can find plot of test and train accuracy in ***Plot*** file.
+You can find plot of test and train accuracy in ***Plot*** folder.
 Accuracy values and also plot can change a bit after you run the algorithm.

 There were **16 missing features** that were replaced by the mean value of the column.